Brief

 - on 8 February, Toivo Laan ("Firn") performs a solo ascent of

-being the first Estonian on the top (after J.J.F.
+being the first Estonian climber on the summit (after J.J.F.
 Parrot in 1829)

-- on 15 May, A. Kovalchuk (Tallinn) is one of the climbers to ascend
+- on 15 May, A. Kovalchuk (Tallinn) is among the climbers to ascend

 Lhotse